AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

   (-----------)
 ```

 the parentheses represent the interval we're classifying.
 At this point, it could be in any one of the three.
 We can make an observation about the number which will shring the bounds.
 If the left keeps shrinking on each observation, it will eventually cross the 0 threshold.
 If it keeps going, it will cross the other, making 1 the only possibility.
-If th right does this, then -1 will be the only possibility.
+If the right does this, then -1 will be the only possibility.
 If both sides shrink, then the number will eventually be between the two thresholds of 0, making that our next digit.

 In a perfect representation, if our number was exactly 0 then our number bounds would shrink forever, never crossing into either 1 or -1.
 By having the overlap, we gaurantee that we will always will eventually be able to output a digit at the cost of numbers having non-unique representations.